 (b) Willfully goes or remains upon any land or in any building after having been warned by the owner or occupant thereof not to trespass,

 -> is guilty of a misdemeanor.
 The meaning of this subsection is not limited by subsections 2 and 4.

 2. A sufficient warning against trespassing, within the meaning of this section, is given by any of the following methods:

-(1) Not less than 50 square inches of the exterior portion of a structure or natural object or the top 12 inches of the exterior portion of a post, whether made of wood, metal or other material, at:
+(1) Not less than 50 square inches of a structure or natural object or the top 12 inches of a post, whether made of wood, metal or other material, at: